tasmota/docs/Lights.md

 |4|Red|Green|Blue|White||
 |5|Red|Green|Blue|Cold White|Warm White|

+### RGB/White split

+By default RGBW and RGBCW can only operate in a single mode, either RGB or White.
+Enabling one mode disables the other.

+Use `SetOption37 128` to split RGB and White into 2 indepedent lights.
+Note: if you are using Channel Remapping, just add `128` to the value of `SetOption37`.

 ### Gamma Correction - `LedTable`

-Human eye perception of brightness is non linear, bringing back linearity needs a trick calles **[Gamma Correction](https://learn.adafruit.com/led-tricks-gamma-correction)**.
+Human eye perception of brightness is non linear, bringing back linearity needs a trick called **[Gamma Correction](https://learn.adafruit.com/led-tricks-gamma-correction)**.

 Gamma Correction is enabled by default `LedTable 1`.